tayden1990/bioinformatic-python-alignment-muscle5/README.md

 If you use this tool in your research, please cite:

 ```
-Saeed, T. A. (2023).
+AkbariSaeed, T. (2023).
 Muscle5 Sequence Alignment Tool: A Python interface for MUSCLE5 with
 visualization and conservation analysis.
 GitHub: https://github.com/tayden1990/bioinformatic-python-alignment-muscle5
 ```